Ahmed-Mohamed-Saeed/react-nagwa-task/README.md

 - React.js
 - Node.js
 - Express.js
+- json Data

 # How to run

-open a terminal inside the directory and go to the server directory using `cd server` and run the following commands:
+open a terminal inside the directory and go to the server directory using 'cd server' and run the following commands:

 1. npm install
 2. npm start

-after you run the server, now you can open a new terminal and go to the client directory using cd client, then run:
+after you run the server, now you can open a new terminal and go to the client directory using 'cd client' then run:

 1. npm install
 2. npm start